YSEP Applications 2026

 Qalipu First Nation is responsible for minimum wage and mandatory employment related costs.
 If approved, the organization will be responsible for the following:

-• Providing adequate supervision to the student and ensuring a safe work environment
+• Provide proper supervision and a safe work environment

-• Ensuring the summer student completes a survey during the last week of their employment.
+• Ensure the student completes the survey at the end of their employment

 Eligibility